What Percent Of Car Accidents Are Caused By Women?

 However, as women gain more experience behind the wheel, their risk of being involved in a car accident decreases.
 It is important for all drivers, regardless of age or gender, to practice safe driving habits and follow traffic laws to reduce the risk of car accidents.

-Read More: Can A Car Accident Cause Vision Problems?
+Read More: Can You Settle A Car Accident Without A Lawyer?

 Question 5: What can women do to reduce their risk of being involved in a car accident?